 A user with the 'Back-office' role in the domain can mark a document that is received by e-mail as spam by opening this document in the back office workflow and then selecting the Spam menu option under Cannot be processed.
 This will place the document in Spam.

-The back office can delete a document by opening the document and clicking the Delete button on the screen now opened.
+The back office can delete a document by opening the document and clicking on the Delete button on the screen now opened.

-The user can have a document deleted by sending a question to the back office requesting that a document be deleted by clicking the Question button.
+The user can have a document deleted by sending a question to the back office requesting that a document be deleted by clicking on the Question button.